Queensland fruit fly

 All Queensland fruit fly host material destined for export and travelling through an Export Restriction Zone must be contained in an insect-proofed environment and some additional documentation provided.

-Requirements and guidance for exporters [PDF, 713 KB]
+Download the requirements and guidance for exporters [PDF 713 KB]

-If you are a grower or operate a packhouse, you can check if you are in the ERZ with our interactive map.
+If you are a grower or packhouse, check if you are in the ERZ using this interactive map:

 Risk to New Zealand

 Queensland fruit fly would jeopardise a horticulture industry worth $5 billion a year in domestic sales and exports.